Aliya Hussaini, M.D. – Portfolio Director, Health, Michael & Susan Dell Foundation

 Founding Dean Emeritus, Dell Medical School

-Since March 2014, Clay Johnston has served as the inaugural dean of Dell Medical School.
-His vision is to create a new model for academic medicine that accelerates innovation to improve health and reduce inefficiencies in health care.
+From 2014 to 2021, Clay Johnston served as the inaugural dean of Dell Medical School.
+His vision created a new model for academic medicine that accelerates innovation to improve health and reduce inefficiencies in health care.
 That includes building a vital, inclusive health ecosystem to support new and innovative approaches to education, care, research and community impact — all with a focus on measurably improving health in Austin as a model for the nation.
 An internationally renowned stroke neurologist and clinical trialist, Clay was previously Associate Vice Chancellor for Research at the University of California, San Francisco (UCSF), received a PhD in Epidemiology from the University of California, Berkeley and an M.D. from Harvard Medical School.

 Elena Marks, J.D., M.P.H.

 Elena M. Marks is the President and Chief Executive Officer of the Episcopal Health Foundation.
 Ms. Marks is also a nonresident Fellow in Health Policy at Rice University’s Baker Institute for Public Policy where her work focuses on health reform and access to care for low-income and uninsured populations.
 Previously, she served as the founding president and CEO of the Episcopal Health Foundation, a $1.3 billion nonprofit, from 2014 to 2022 and as the director of health and environmental policy for the city of Houston from 2004 to 2009.
 She serves on the boards of Grantmakers in Health, the largest national organization serving the field of health philanthropy, Harris Health System, a public hospital system serving over 300,000 patients annually, and Community Health Choice, a nonprofit, community-based health insurance company with more than 400,000 members.
 Ms. Marks holds a Bachelor’s degree from Emory University, a law degree from the University of Texas School of Law, and a Master’s in Public Health from the University of Texas School of Public Health.